jefbags/jefbags.github.io/_posts/2015-07-26-In-the-land-of-milk-and-honeypots-:-part-two.md

 ## Conclusion

 Well, I do feel more secure now.
 This has been a lot of stuff.
-Next time, I'll test and see how things work before moving on and setting up the server.
+Next time, I'll test and see how things work and then move on and setting up the server.